kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-creating-models.md

 Each of the schema attributes here are pretty self-explanatory, except `_timestamps`.
 By writing `_timestamps: true`, we're telling Reactive Record to look for either `created_at` and `updated_at` attributes, or `createdAt` and `updatedAt` attributes in the JSON.
 This is to simplify the differences between default timestamp naming conventions from Rails or MongoDB.
 Whether your timestamp attributes are camel cased or snake cased, they will be accessible via `model.createdAt` and `model.updatedAt`.

 ### About the ID
 You'll notice we did NOT define an `id` or `_id` attribute.
 This is the only implicit attribute in Reactive Record.
-There's no need to define an `id` attribute in your model schema, because unless configured otherwise, it will be assumed that every model has an `id` or `_id` attribute acting as its primary key.
+There's no need to define an `id` attribute in your model schema.
+It will be assumed that every model has an `id` or `_id` attribute acting as its primary key, unless configured otherwise.
+Whether your JSON contains `id` or `_id`, it will be accessible via `model.id`.
 You'll learn more about configuring models to your exact specifications later.

 We've now defined a few attributes along with their types.
-The next step is importing your model in the correct location.
+The next step is importing your model to your application.

 ## Importing your model
-The location to import your models for your application is just before the ReactiveRecord reducer is built.
+The location to import your models for your application is just before the Reactive Record reducer is built.
 We'll import them to the top-level `reducer.js` file we created in the [Getting Started guide]({% post_url guides/2019-07-14-getting-started %}#step-1-edit-your-reducer).

 **<small>reducer.js</small>**
 {: .m-0 .text-mono .text-grey-dk-000 }